bisq-network/bisq2/docs/verify-download-files.md

+_Note: This document is taken from Bisq1 and would require update to Bisq 2's different update process_

 ## Verification of Bisq updates

 If you have Bisq already installed it is best to update from inside the Bisq application and let Bisq perform the